BizTalk Migration to Azure iPaaS- Why Should You Care?

-This article is part 1 of a 6 part series on BizTalk Migration to Azure iPaaS.
+This article is part 1 of a 6-part series regarding BizTalk Migration to Azure iPaaS.

-The traditional way of integrating our systems and partners was to build custom integration solutions on-premise with middleware like Microsoft BizTalk Server, SSIS or custom developed solutions.
-Most of these integrations start as point-to-point integrations between two systems and expands to have many to many integrations between various systems.
-The solution development on middleware platforms like BizTalk Server requires specialized skills, longer development, and testing cycles, and requires upfront resource provisioning to handle high load scenarios and restricted by limited monitoring capabilities of BizTalk Server.
+The traditional way of integrating our systems and partners was to build custom integration on-premise solutions with middlewares, like Microsoft BizTalk Server, SSIS, or WCF services.
+Most of these integrations started as a point to point integrations between two systems and they expand to have many many integrations between various systems.
+The solution development on middleware platforms, like BizTalk Server, requires specialized skills, longer development, and testing cycles.
+More so, it requires upfront resource provisioning to handle high-load scenarios and is restricted by the limited monitoring capabilities of the BizTalk Server.

-With the expanded capabilities of Azure Integration Platform as a Service (iPaaS) offering, which consists of Service Bus messaging, Logic Apps workflow, Integration Accounts for Partner management and Azure functions to extend the platform with code, we can now reduce our dependency on middleware solutions like BizTalk and upgrade the middleware to Cloud and connect directly to many SaaS products like Dynamics 365, Salesforce, SharePoint etc.
+With Azure Integration Platform as a Service (iPaaS) offering, which consists of Service Bus Messaging, Logic App Workflow, Integration Accounts for Partner Management and Azure functions to extend the platform with code, we can now reduce our dependency on middleware solutions like BizTalk.
+Also, we can upgrade the middleware to Cloud and connect directly to many SaaS products, like Dynamics 365, Salesforce, SharePoint, etc.

 Here are a few reasons why we should use Azure iPaaS as our Integration layer replacing BizTalk Server or any other on-premises Middleware.

-Improve time to market with reducing development cycle, automated environment provisioning, and deployments.
+Improved speed to market time by reducing the development cycle, automated environment provisioning, and deployments.

-Azure DevOps platform helps faster feature rollouts by agile planning tools, source control and automating environment provisioning, build and deployments.
+Azure DevOps platform helps faster feature rollouts by agile planning tools, source control, and automated environment provisioning, build, and deployments.

-Azure Logic Apps is one of the most cost-effective enterprise integration platforms.
-The service requires zero upfront setup costs and we do not have to pay for infrastructure maintenance because it’s fully managed by Microsoft.
+Azure Logic Apps require zero upfront setup costs and we do not have to pay for infrastructure maintenance because it’s fully managed by Microsoft.

-Another benefit is that all users of Logic Apps can develop and test integration features prior to deploying their workflows, without worrying about any added licensing costs.
-Logic Apps brings down the cost of enterprise integration, lets you reduce manual administrative tasks and focus more on deploying your code and refining your business logic.
+Another benefit is that all users of Logic Apps can develop and test integration features before deploying their workflows, without worrying about any added development licensing costs.
+Logic Apps brings down the cost of enterprise integration, reduces manual administrative tasks, and focuses more on deploying your code and refining your business logic.

 Scalability & Reliability

-With traditional enterprise application development, we plan about hosting and scaling the solution to handle peak loads and provision resources in advance.
+With traditional enterprise application development, we plan about hosting and scaling the solution to handle peak loads and providing resources in advance.

-With serverless iPaaS architecture, the platform automatically scales up and out to meet actual load requirements, and there is no need to provision extra hardware upfront.
-The Application does not need to know about how scaling works or needs to handle it.
-The Cloud can scale from processing normal load to handle tens of thousands of concurrent transactions within seconds and without any manual steps from platform administrator. we can configure and deploy services across multiple cloud regions to enable service resiliency and improve latency for geographically dispersed clients.
+With serverless iPaaS architecture, the platform automatically scales up and meets actual load requirements, and there is no need for provisioning extra hardware upfront.
+The application does not need to know how scaling works or needs to handle it.
+The workflows can scale from processing normal loads to handling tens of thousands of concurrent transactions within seconds and without any manual steps from the platform administrator.
+We can configure and deploy services across multiple cloud regions to enable service resiliency and improve latency for geographically dispersed clients.

-Logic App Connectors replace BizTalk Adapters and reduce and eliminate potential integration challenges in connecting apps, data, devices and services together.
-Azure Logic Apps provide one of the most extensive lists of connectors out of any integration platform, with over 200+ connectors currently available for popular SaaS apps, including SharePoint, Dynamics CRM, Outlook, and Salesforce.
+Logic App Connectors replace BizTalk Adapters in connecting apps, data, devices, and services, and provide over 200+ connectors for popular SaaS apps, including SharePoint, Dynamics CRM, Outlook, and Salesforce.